BigCommerce vs Shopify: Everything You Need To Know

 Utilize the BigCommerce Channel Manager to streamline and manage all of your sales.
 It automatically syncs, so manual tracking is not required.
 With just a few clicks, you can add a new channel or connect an existing one.

-BigCommerce integrates with external applications and has an industry-leading selection of third-party apps and integrations.
+BigCommerce integrates with external applications and has an industry-leading selection of third-party apps and integrations, such as Amazon.
 These apps have the ability to complement your store, but BigCommerce does not require external applications to function like Shopify does.

 Some of our favorite BigCommerce apps include: